Metacognition: Concepts and models

-Similarly, maintaining motivation to see a task to completion is also a metacognitive skill.
+Metacognitive control is an important skill in cognitive regulation, it is about focusing cognitive resources on relevant information.
+Similarly, maintaining motivation to see a task to completion is also a metacognitive skill that is closely associated with the attentional control.
 The ability to become aware of distracting stimuli – both internal and external – and sustain effort over time also involves metacognitive or executive functions.
+Swanson (1990) found that metacognitive knowledge can compensate for IQ and lack of prior knowledge when comparing fifth and sixth grade students' problem solving.
+Students with a better metacognition were reported to have used fewer strategies, but solved problems more effectively than students with poor metacognition, regardless of IQ or prior knowledge.

+A lack of awareness of one's own knowledge, thoughts, feelings, and adaptive strategies leads to inefficient control over them.
+Hence, metacognition is a necessary life skill that needs nurturing to improve one's quality of life.
+Maladaptive use of metacognitive skills in response to stress can strengthen negative psychological states and social responses, potentially leading to psychosocial dysfunction.
+Examples of maladaptive metacognitive skills include worry based on inaccurate cognitive conceptions, rumination, and hypervigilance.
+Continuous cycles of negative cognitive conceptions and the associated emotional burden often lead to negative coping strategies such as avoidance and suppression.
+These can foster pervasive learned helplessness and impair the formation of executive functions, negatively affecting an individual's quality of life.

-The theory that metacognition has a critical role to play in successful learning means it is important that it be demonstrated by both students and teachers.
+The theory of metacognition plays a critical role in successful learning, and it's important for both students and teachers to demonstrate understanding of it.
 Students who underwent metacognitive training including pretesting, self evaluation, and creating study plans performed better on exams.
 They are self-regulated learners who utilize the "right tool for the job" and modify learning strategies and skills based on their awareness of effectiveness.
 Individuals with a high level of metacognitive knowledge and skill identify blocks to learning as early as possible and change "tools" or strategies to ensure goal attainment.
-Swanson (1990) found that metacognitive knowledge can compensate for IQ and lack of prior knowledge when comparing fifth and sixth grade students' problem solving.
-Students with a high-metacognition were reported to have used fewer strategies, but solved problems more effectively than low-metacognition students, regardless of IQ or prior knowledge.
-In one study examining students who send text messages during college lectures, it was suggested that students with higher metacognitive abilities were less likely than other students to have their learning affected by using a mobile phone in class.

-Metacognologists are aware of their own strengths and weaknesses, the nature of the task at hand, and available "tools" or skills.
 A broader repertoire of "tools" also assists in goal attainment.
-When "tools" are general, generic, and context independent, they are more likely to be useful in different types of learning situations.
+When "tools" are general, generic, and context independent, they are more likely to be useful in different types of learning needs.
+In one study examining students who received text messages during college lectures, it was suggested that students with higher metacognitive self-regulation were less likely than other students to have their learning affected by keeping mobile phones switched on in classes.

-Another distinction in metacognition is executive management and strategic knowledge.
-Executive management processes involve planning, monitoring, evaluating and revising one's own thinking processes and products.
-Strategic knowledge involves knowing what (factual or declarative knowledge), knowing when and why (conditional or contextual knowledge) and knowing how (procedural or methodological knowledge).
-Both executive management and strategic knowledge metacognition are needed to self-regulate one's own thinking and learning.

 Finally, there is no distinction between domain-general and domain-specific metacognitive skills.
 This means that metacognitive skills are domain-general in nature and there are no specific skills for certain subject areas.
 The metacognitive skills that are used to review an essay are the same as those that are used to verify an answer to a math question.